melezhik/outthentic-dsl/README.md

 # Perl expressions

 Perl expressions are just a pieces of Perl code to _get evaled_ during parsing process.

-This is how it works:
+This is how it works.

+Dsl code:

+    # Perl expression
-    # Perl expression between two check expressions
+    # between two check expressions
     Once upon a time
     code: print "hello I am Outthentic"
     Lived a boy called Outthentic

+Output:

+    hello I am Outthentic

-Internally once check file gets parsed this piece of dsk  code is "turned" into regular Perl code:
+Internally once dsl code gets parsed it is "turned" into regular Perl code:

     execute_check_expression("Once upon a time");
     eval 'print "Lived a boy called Outthentic"';
     execute_check_expression("Lived a boy called Outthentic");

-One of the use case for Perl expressions is to store [\`captures'](#captures) data:
+One of the use case for Perl expressions is to store [\`captures'](#captures) data.

+Dsl code:

     regexp: my name is (\w+) and my age is (\d+)
     code: $main::data{name} = capture()->[0]; $main::data{age} = capture()->[1];
+    code: print $data->{name}, "\n";
+    code: print $data->{age}, "\n";

+Input text:

+    my name is Alexey and my age is 38

+Output:

+    Alexey
+    38

+Additional comments on perl expressions:

 * Perl expressions are executed by Perl eval function in context of `package main`, please be aware of that.

-* Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to get know more about Perl eval.
+* Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to know more about Perl eval function.

 # Validators

-* Validator expressions like Perl expressions are just a piece of Perl code.
+Validator expressions like Perl expressions are just a piece of Perl code.

-* Validator expressions start with \`validator:' marker
+Validators start with \`validator:' marker

-* Validator code gets executed and value returned by the code is treated as validation status.

-* Validator should return array reference.
-First element of array is validation status and second one is helpful message which will be shown when status is appeared in TAP output.

-For example:
+A Perl code inside validator block should _return_ array reference.
+Once code is executed a returned array structure treated as:

+* first element - is a status number ( perl true or false )
+* second element - is a helpful message

+Validators a kind of check expressions with check logic _expressed_ in validator code.

+Examples.

+Dsl code:

     # this is always true
     validator: [ 10>1 , 'ten is bigger then one' ]